ArtRank Logo

 1Tau Lewis

-Featured in PBS Art21 in 2024, a high-signal event indicating strong institutional belief and critical acclaim.
-This positions Lewis for continued upward trajectory.
+Featured on PBS's Art21 in 2024, a high-signal indicator of long-term institutional support and critical acclaim, positioning Lewis for continued upward trajectory.

 2Qualeasha Wood